Updated on 11 November 2019

 It is best practice to have a proper SEO Plan which contains a specific goal and a proper strategy to achieve the set goal This will not only help you to avoid costly SEO mistakes but will also help your business to become more visible.
 In these two articles here and here we have given a broad overview of SEO and how to plan A SEO Strategy

 Since we work with and create WordPress websites we make exclusive use of the YOAST SEO Plugin to assist us and our clients in complying with best SEO practices.
-Many other WordPress users trust All in One SEO Pack by Semper Plugins.
+Many other WordPress users trust All in One SEO Pack by Semper Plugins and the ever increasingly popular free plugin Rank Math by Rank Math.
 We are not affiliated with any of these plugins.